mubaidr/vite-vue3-browser-extension-v3/README.md

 pnpm build
 ```

-And then pack files under `dist`, you can upload `dist.crx` or `dist.xpi` to appropriate extension store.
+And then pack files under `dist/chrome` or `dist/firefox`, you can upload to appropriate extension store.

 ## Contributors